danoguevara/VosSPB/README.md

 George D. Muñoz Esquivel, B.Sc. (s)

-- Author's name: George Muñoz / Here add your Scholar and ORCID links
+- Author's name: George Muñoz - george.munoz@unmsm.edu.pe

 ---

 ### Description

-This repository allows users to create files for several purposes awa awa awa ...
-Change this as you wish
+This repository allows users to retrieve the DOIs of each author's most recent articles using their ORCID.
+This can be used in VOSViewer to build a Concepts Network Visualization.